 If you let him know that Ryan Grant from onlinesellingexperiment.com referred you I will receive a $25 Target Gift Card for up to 10 referrals (it won’t cost you any extra, it’s just a bonus Wells Fargo pays).
 If you end up using

 Jason Brent for your FBA insurance needs, it doesn’t matter to me or not if you let him know I referred you, I would share his contact info either way.

 I was very happy with the level of service that I received from Jason, but I can’t comment at all on the competitiveness of the price.
 I reached out to a couple of local insurance agents and they didn’t have a policy that met the needs of selling on amazon.
 I wanted to get a policy in place, and I just accepted their quote.
 If you know of other options for FBA insurance, please share them in the comments!
 I would love to know what they are, and perhaps it will help others who don’t yet have insurance as well.

-To close this out, amazon policy states that pro merchants need to have the previously discussed insurance.
+To close this out, amazon policy states amazon insurance is required.
 Personally, I like to keep amazon as happy as possible by following all of their rules, as the lifestyle selling on amazon allows me makes me happy.
 I don’t want to jeopardize my ability to sell on amazon, or my future due to getting sued because some fluke accident happened with a product I sold.
 The liability protection that my LLC provides, in addition to the protection this insurance policy provides, allow me to have peace of mind.

 For anyone reading this who already has a similar policy, if you would be willing to share what company and/or how much you pay per month, I would love to hear it via email or in the comments.
 If you have any other questions or comments, please leave them below or send me an email at email@example.com.